cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 # GraphQL.AzureFunctionsProxy
 ## An (Unofficial) Extension pack for using HotChocolate GraphQL framework within Azure Functions for v11.

+**NOTE: Updated and released Nuget update to support namespace changes in v11 rc3!**

 *Note: Updated Repo & Package names to eliminate conflicts with the core HotChocolate packages.*

 ## Overview